Your baby’s life could be in your hands. Do not compromise on his future health, take a positive step towards protecting him forever.

 Besides, banking the cord blood is easy and painless for both the mother and the baby.
 A trained technician or your doctor can easily extract the blood unit in a special bag for the blood bank to cryogenically store for 21 years.
 You are free to withdraw the blood unit any time you wish, on the advice and authorization of the doctor treating your child.

 Most expectant parents shy away from trying this excellent option because they feel that the costs involved are too high.
 Ideally, the blood bank stores the blood unit at a fee every year.
 Prior to actually storing the blood unit, the bank signs a contract with the parents outlining the terms of the association and the charges therein.
 Parents also have to pay a one-time signing up fee.
 However, the costs of collecting and storing the cord blood for a period of 21 years can be as low as Rs 50,000, though premium cord blood banks offer flexible payment options.
 Parents can pay a one-time enrollment fee and also choose to pay through EMIs instead of paying the full sum upfront.
+When it is almost time to have your baby, consider to see here the new line of funny baby onesies.

 However, in the interests of saving your child’s life in the future, what would you rather choose: not taking a ‘life insurance’ on his health because of the costs of cord blood banking, or offering him the chance of recovery and good health with his own cord blood?